-Effective April 15 it is illegal for state representatives up for election or their offices to send out 50 or more pieces of identical mail [s.
+Effective June 1 it is illegal for state representatives up for election or their offices to send out 50 or more pieces of identical mail.
+The April 15 deadline remains if a representative runs for a nonpartisan office [s.
 11.1205(1)(a) Wisconsin Statutes].
 A NOTE OF WARNING: Replies to solicited responses to request materials of 50 or more pieces are also prohibited during this time period.
-This means that a newsletter should not include an offer to constituents to reply and receive a map, Blue Book, or any other printed material from the representative's office after April 15.
+This means that a newsletter should not include an offer to constituents to reply and receive a map, Blue Book, or any other printed material from the representative's office after June 1.